The Gray Market

 Since its the same product either way, it's easy to figure out which you should buy.

 If you intend to use the manufacturer's telephone technical support or based your purchase on the help you received locally or from advertising or brochures, buy USA.
 No, there's no law saying you have to, but when you understand that buying gray is cheating the people who work at the USA based organizations out of their salaries and the costs of the literature and services they provide.
 This is the honor system, and it's stealing if you ask the manufacturer for help and then go buy gray.
+It's the same thing if you use my advice to help select a camera, and then go buy it through other than my links, which is what supports this site in the first place. it's legal, like calling people names, but not civil.

 When you buy the legitimate product from a legitimate dealer 99% of the time you are buying the product supplied through the authorized channel.
 This is what's usually called "USA."